jack-fox-2017/rest-api/README.md

 Route|HTTP|Description
 -----|----|-----------
-/api/users|GET|Get all the users /api/users/:id|GET|Get a single user /api/users|POST|Create a user /api/users/:id|DELETE|Delete user
-/api/users/:id|PUT|Update a user with new info /api/users/:id|PATCH|Update a user with specific new info
+/api/signup|POST|Sign up with new user info /api/login|POST|Sign in while get an access token based on credential /api/users|GET|Get all the users info (admin only) /api/users/:id|GET|Get a single user info (admin and authenticated user) /api/users|POST|Create a user(admin only) /api/users/:id|DELETE|Delete user (admin only) /api/users/:id|PUT|Update a user with new info (admin and authenticated user)

 List of filter routes: